-A valuation is a statement of opinion by a knowledgeable but disinterested party that a particular craft is worth a particular amount at a particular place and a particular time under given conditions.
+A valuation is a statement of opinion by a knowledgeable but disinterested party that a particular vessel is worth a particular amount at a particular place and a particular time under given conditions.

 Strictly, a valuation is not a survey; it is rather a conjecture, an opinion.
-However, surveying the craft is an important part of the valuation.
+However, surveying the vessel is an important part of the valuation.

-Condition of the craft, when compared to peers, has an important contribution to the valuation.
-However, some condition aspects contribute less to the value and some more.
+Condition of the boat, when compared to its peers, has an important contribution to the value of the vessel.
+However, some condition aspects contribute less to the value of the boat and some more.
 Some, like the condition of an aging navigation system, can have at face value an uncertain contribution.

-A history of damages may be revealed as a result of serious investigation and certainly will influence the valuation.
+A history of damages may be revealed as a result of serious investigation and certainly will influence the valuation of the boat.

-Even lore around a craft may have to be considered.
+Even lore around a vessel may have to be considered.

-For us, with a range of tools and information at our disposal, we endeavour to support our valuation work with a body of evidence that, if judged by a jury of peers, would withstand scrutiny.
+For us, with a range of tools and information at our disposal, we endeavour to support our survey with a body of evidence that, if judged by a jury of peers, would withstand scrutiny.